 Although we’ve tried to give you a comprehensive overview of the capabilities of Safran Risk, it’s fair to say we’ve only scratched the surface.

-If you’d like to learn more about the process of migrating your project portfolio from OPRA (or any other risk management system) to Safran Risk, watch our comprehensive on-demand webinar.
+If you’d like to learn more about the process of migrating from OPRA (or any other risk management system) to Safran Risk, watch our comprehensive on-demand webinar.

 Please don’t hesitate to get in touch if you have any further questions.
 We look forward to hearing from you.